AngelNews goes with SAP

 Brand awareness and word of mouth recommendations played a part in the choice, but AngelNews was set on installing a Cloud-based system.
 “We chose SAP because we wanted something that was on demand so that we didn’t have high IT costs.
 The Starter Pack was perfect for us because although we only wanted to start with CRM, we do have the intention and option of using more of the SAP Business ByDesign suite moving forward,” said Rees-Mogg.

-While the SAP brand can influence companies like AngelNews and professional services firm De Villiers Walton, another recent Business ByDesign customer, it also carries some negative connotations.
+Despite its relatively late arrival into the Cloud market and its reputation as an enterprise giant, SAP is beginning to show that it can have an impact in the low end market.
+While the SAP brand can influence companies like AngelNews and professional services firm De Villiers Walton, another recent Business ByDesign customer, but it also carries some negative connotations.

 Recycling terminal firm Renew now uses the CRM, inventory and accounting elements of Business ByDesign.
 “I can say the SAP decision was not a popular decision on my board,” admitted CEO Kaveh Memari.